andreas-stuerz/puppet-opnsense/README.md

 Save the cert or ca and make sure the puppet agent is able to read it.

-### Configure the OPNsense Firewall
+### Configure your OPNsense Firewall

 If you have at least one configured opnsense_device, you could start to use other puppet types to manage the device.

-In the following example we use the [opnsense_plugin](REFERENCE.md#opnsense_plugin) type to manage the installed plugins on the opnsense device "opnsense.example.com:
+In the following example we use the [opnsense_plugin](REFERENCE.md#opnsense_plugin) type to manage the installed plugins on the opnsense device "opnsense.example.com":

 ```
 opnsense_plugin { 'os-helloworld':